glencbz/notes/02-js-jquery/js-scopes/readme.md

 Not bad!
 Take another look at the jQuery source code.
 You'll see that importing global variables as arguments is also done in the source code.

-## You Try It
+## Try It Again

-Create a closure around this object containing a secret message.
+Create a function called `createSecret` that returns a closure wrapped around a secret message.
+The function should accept two parameters.
+The first parameter should be the `secretMessage`.
+The second parameter should be the `password`.

 Attach a function called `printSecret` that accepts a password parameter.
 If the password passed to the function matches the password in the secret